arizephyr123/Game-of-Life/CA_notes.md

 Cellular Automata(CA) programs are used in research setings to model ecological, epidemiological and chemical simulations as well as CA-based computer processors.

+In software engineering, Turing Complete describes a computational system that has equivilent processing power as a Turing Machine.